|Families can call the Inquiry Line for up-to-date COVID-19 information related to our Homes: 519.606.5005|

 - PTAs will be allocated solely to one facility (either Huronview or Huronlea) and will continue to provide service within the Homes.

-- Medical Directors are providing weekly virtual care rounds for residents.
+- Medical Directors are providing weekly virtual care and occasional in house visits for residents.

 - Both Huronview and Huronlea have a tote box at the front door for dropping off items.
 Please label items to be delivered and refrain from bringing food items.